 Because redirect zones are not referenced directly by name, they are not kept in the zone lookup table with normal master and slave zones.
-Consequently, it is not currently possible to use rndc reload zonename to reload a redirect zone.
-However, when using rndc reload without specifying a zone name, redirect zones will be reloaded along with other zones.
+To reload a redirect zone, use rndc reload -redirect, and to retransfer a redirect zone configured as slave, use rndc retransfer -redirect.
+When using rndc reload without specifying a zone name, redirect zones will be reloaded along with other zones.